Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ## Visualizing the results
 Duration: 5

-Now that we have our data in snowflake, we can pull the predicted values back into Hex using an SQL cell.
+Now that we have our data in Snowflake, we can pull the predicted values back into Hex using an SQL cell.
 To do this, add a new SQL cell to the project and paste the following snippet into the cell.

 ```sql
 select * from "PC_HEX_DB"."PUBLIC"."FOUR_WEEK_FORECAST"